LiquidFiles Documentation

 Is LiquidFiles vulnerable to Heartbleed, Shellshock, CVE-XXX,...?

 Every so often there's a new widespread vulnerability like Heartbleed, Shellshock and other problems with a CVE number.
-These vulnerabilities does not affect the LiquidFiles application directly but potentially the underlying operating system CentOS, which in turn follows the RedHat distribution.
+These vulnerabilities does not affect the LiquidFiles application directly but potentially the underlying operating system Ubuntu.

 So am I vulnerable?